Communicating Employee Engagement Survey Results

 Communicate themes

 Full analysis of the results takes time, however you can usually identify a few key themes relatively quickly.
 Communicate these themes (positive ones as well as less favourable ones) and be transparent.
-As part of this, pay attention to the comments sections and provide examples as appropriate.
-By providing specific information early you communicate that the responses matter to you.
-Some automated surveys provide instant averaging information that can be communicated directly to the employee once the survey is complete.
+As part of this, pay attention to the comment sections and provide examples as appropriate.
+By providing specific information early you communicate that the responses matter to you

 Find out more info on surveying your employees and becoming a Great Place To Work in our webinar 👇